-On behalf of the directors and management team of Altius Renewable Royalties Corp. (the "Company"), we are pleased to invite you to attend the Company's annual general meeting shareholder meeting (the "Meeting"), taking place at 3:00 p.m.
-(ET) on May 24, 2023.
-This year, we will hold the Meeting in a virtual format, which will be conducted via live audio webcast.
-At the Meeting, the holders of the common shares of the Company ("Shareholders") will be asked to receive the financial statements for the year ended December 31, 2022 and the auditors' report thereon, elect the directors for the ensuing year and re-appoint Deloitte LLP, Chartered Professional Accountants, as the auditors of the Company.
+On behalf of the directors and management team of Altius Renewable Royalties Corp. (the "Company"), we are pleased to invite you to attend the Company's annual and special meeting shareholder meeting (the "Meeting"), taking place at 11:00 a.m.
+(EDT) on May 22, 2024.
+This year, we will hold the Meeting in a hybrid format, offering shareholders a choice between a live audio webcast and an in-person meeting.
+At the Meeting, the holders of the common shares of the Company ("Shareholders") will be asked to receive the financial statements for the year ended December 31, 2023 and the auditors' report thereon, elect the directors for the ensuing year, re-appoint Deloitte LLP, Chartered Professional Accountants, as the auditors of the Company, and approve a non-binding resolution on the approach to executive compensation, or "Say on Pay".
+Shareholders will also be asked to approve the Company's long-term incentive plan, as required by the Toronto Stock Exchange every three years or when a significant amendment is being proposed.
+No significant amendments are being proposed this year.